aanderse/LdapRecord.com/source/docs/laravel/auth/importing.md

 php artisan ldap:import ldap --restore
 ```

-> Usually the `--restore` and `--delete` options are used in tandem to allow full synchronization.
+> Usually the `--restore` and `--delete` options are used in tandem to allow
+> full synchronization of user disablements and restoration.

 ### No Interaction